 C-1-2 Thomas Wood Gurler Thomas was born in Marblehead, Massachusetts in 1775 and came to Packersfield with his parents, Nicholas and Betsy (Scripture) Gurler immediately after the Revolutionary War.
 Nicholas, Thomas' father, died in Packersfield in 1785 and the young Thomas went to live with Samuel Griffin’s family at (D-3-6) where he later would rescue [...]

 B-5-2 The Osgood Farm Levi Warren purchased 100 acres here from Thomas Packer (III) in 1790 and probably built a house.
-Struthers writes that Warren lived here; The Rev. Seward, in his Sullivan History, credits the house to Nathaniel Osgood.
-Warren likely built a small house here; he is listed in the 1790 census [...]
+Struthers writes that Warren lived here; he is listed in the 1790 census as a Packersfield resident.
+The Rev. Seward, in his Sullivan History, credits the house to Nathaniel Osgood.
+The current two-story [...]

 B-4-3 Josiah Robbins One of the founders of the Robbins family in Nelson, Josiah was born in Townsend, Massachusetts and came to Packersfield after his Revolutionary War service.
 He bought the property, partly in Sullivan and partly in Packersfield in 1807, built the home here and moved from B-3-4.
 He sold it in 1812 [...]